Cyrus Mehri

 Cyrus Mehri (born July 14, 1961) is an American attorney and partner at Mehri & Skalet.
 He is best known for helping to establish the National Football League’s (NFL) Rooney Rule.
-He had been a board member of the National Iranian American Council (NIAC).

 Professional history

 In 2001, together with Steven Skalet, Mehri founded Mehri & Skalet, a law firm that specializes in discrimination, civil and consumer-rights violations, and corporate fraud.
-He had been a board member of the National Iranian American Council (NIAC).

 Mehri’s most notable cases are as follows, many of which resulted in the creation of an outside task force or monitor: